Not so long ago, budget crash helmets were cheap, noisy, and had few redeeming features.

-Manufacturers may offer just one visor option such as a clear one as standard.
-Others may offer add-on extras including short, half or tinted visors.
+Manufacturers may offer just one visor option, such as a clear one as standard.
+Others may provide add-on extras, including short, half, or tinted visors.

 These come in different styles such as quick-release, micro-metric, double-D style straps.

-Pick which one you’ll be comfortable with and ensure that you can place and remove your helmet with ease.
+Pick which one you’ll be comfortable with and ensure that you can easily place and remove your helmet.

-You don’t want to be caught in the heat or in a stressful situation while having difficulty with your helmet strap.
+You don’t want to be caught in the heat of a stressful situation while having difficulty with your helmet strap.

-- Quick release: Works a little like the operation of a seat belt on a car where a metal end part (usually with a hole in it) goes into a spring-operated catch.
-The strap length is usually adjusted using metal length adjusters on the strap.
+- Quick-release: Works a little like a seat belt’s operation on a car where a metal end part (usually with a hole in it) goes into a spring-operated catch.
+The strap length is generally adjusted using metal length adjusters on the strap.

-- Double D: This helmet strap system is the oldest, most basic and possibly the safest strapping system for a motorcycle helmet.
+- Double D: This helmet strap system is the oldest, most basic, and possibly safest for a motorcycle helmet.
 It works by putting one end of the strap through both of the metal ‘D’ rings on the other strap and then looping the strap back through the first metal ‘D’ to secure it.